jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

 SAFE for Individual Users
 =========================

-`SAFE <https://www.archer.ac.uk/tier2/>`__ is an online user service management system.
+`SAFE <https://www.archer.ac.uk/cirrus/>`__ is an online user service management system.
 Through SAFE, individual users can request machine accounts, reset passwords, see available resources and track their usage.
-All users must be registered on SAFE before they can apply for an account on the various Tier-2 facilities.
+All users must be registered on SAFE before they can apply for an account on the Cirrus facility.

 SAFE: Registering, logging in, passwords
 ----------------------------------------